Omerr/research-guide/chapters/01 - Part 1 - Foundations/03-part1-summary.md

 1. Ensure Research connects to product impact.
 2. Ensure Research is done effectively.

-**You need different tools** to manage Research versus Development.
+**You need different tools** to manage Research versus Development - in order to make sure Research is done effectively.
 Part 2 provides those tools.

+Part 3 will focus on connection Research to product impact.